Technology-Notes/kiemlicz-util-wiki/Salt-Transport.md

 `salt 'minion' state.apply db.setup pillar='{"some": {"password": "afm4o"}}'`

 On the other hand:
-`salt 'minion' saltutil.refresh_pillar` is secure.
+`salt 'minionX' saltutil.refresh_pillar` is secure.
 Minion (and possibly all other minions) will receive the request to refresh the pillar data.
-However only `minion` will establish private secure channel with master, which will use to fetch it's very own private pillar data.
+However only `minionX` will establish private secure channel with master, which will use to fetch it's own private pillar data.

 ## Detailed job flow
  1. User issues command on the CLI, `salt 'minion' test.ping`